silkodenis/swift-combine-camera/README.md

 This setup specifies that CombineCamera should be pulled from the master branch and included in the YourTargetName target of your project.

+## Demo Application

+To see a working example of how to use the CombineCamera package, check out the CombineCamera [Demo App](https://github.com/silkodenis/combine-camera-demo-app) repository.
+This demo application demonstrates how to integrate CombineCamera in an iOS project with a UDF (Unidirectional Data Flow) architecture using Combine.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.